charan333777/bot-web-application/README.md

 - HTML/CSS/JavaScript

 ## Features
-- Home page with a simple greeting.
+- Home page with a simple greeting and about page.
 - Sample data model to demonstrate MVC functionality.
 - Responsive design with CSS styling.
 - JavaScript for enhanced user interaction.